reedflinch/chatbot/README.md

 ### Running hackbot Locally

-You can test your hubot by running the following
+You can test your hubot by running the following in the hack-a-thon directory

 You can start hackbot locally by running: